eagleisbatman/ag-mcp-chat-app/n8n/WEB_DEPLOYMENT_GUIDE.md

    - Click **"New Project"** button
    - Select **"Deploy from GitHub repo"**
    - Authorize Railway to access GitHub (if first time)
-   - Select your repository: `GAP_PROTOTYPE`
+   - Select your repository: `eagleisbatman/ag-mcp-chat-app`
    - Railway will scan for deployment files

 3. **Select Service:**
    - Railway may auto-detect the `n8n` folder
    - Or click **"Add Service"** → **"GitHub Repo"**
-   - Select folder: `ag-mcp-chat-app/n8n`
+   - Select folder: `n8n` (from root of ag-mcp-chat-app repo)
-   - Railway will detect the Dockerfile
+   - Railway will detect the Dockerfile in `n8n/` folder

 ### Step 3: Configure Environment Variables